East Midlands (European Parliament constituency)

-East Midlands was a constituency of the European Parliament in the United Kingdom, established in 1999 with six members to replace single-member districts.
+East Midlands was a constituency of the European Parliament in the United Kingdom, established in 1999 with six members to replace single-member constituencies.
 Between 2009 and the United Kingdom's withdrawal from the EU on 31 January 2020 it returned five MEPs, elected using the D'Hondt method of party-list proportional representation.

 Boundaries

 The constituency corresponded to the East Midlands region of England, comprising the counties of Derbyshire, Nottinghamshire, Leicestershire, Rutland, Northamptonshire and most of Lincolnshire.

 History

 The constituency was organised as a result of the European Parliamentary Elections Act 1999, replacing a number of single-member constituencies.
 These were Leicester, Northamptonshire and Blaby, Nottingham and Leicestershire North West, Nottinghamshire North and Chesterfield, and parts of Lincolnshire and Humberside South, Peak District, and Staffordshire East and Derby.